 New Lawsuits Involving Mirena

-But in 2017, there is a whole new MDL In Manhattan with over around 150 lawsuits pending.
+So why are lawyers still advertising like crazy for Mirena cases?
+In 2018, there is a whole new MDL In Manhattan with over around 175 lawsuits pending.
 Plaintiffs allege that Bayer’s Mirena Intrauterine System causes a severe, permanent, and debilitating condition called pseudotumor cerebri or intracranial hypertension (“PTC/IH”).
 These lawsuits allege that Mirena’s warning does not adequately warn about non-stroke neurological conditions such as PTC/IH, despite a known link between LNG and PTC/IH.

 Pseudotumor cerebri is a condition that develops when a person’s cerebrospinal fluid becomes elevated, causing increased pressure in the patient’s head.
 Women on Mirena that develop this condition often develop symptoms of severe migraines or migraine-like headaches with blurred vision.
 They might also experience diplopia (double vision), temporary blindness, blind spots, or other visual deficiencies, papilledema, or optic disc swelling due.
 Without intervention, this condition can cause blindness.